Digital Scholarship Commons

 Digital Instruction Project

-The Digital Instruction Project is a yearlong program that supports instructional faculty in developing and implementing an impactful digital assignment for an upcoming class.
-The program offers time and space for focused and thoughtful conversation about pedagogy with a dedicated faculty cohort; one-on-one consultations with digital scholarship librarians for assignment development; and customized support for students as the digital assignment is implemented.
+The Digital Instruction Project is a yearlong program that supports instructional faculty in developing and implementing an impactful digital assignment for an upcoming course.
+The program offers time and space for focused and thoughtful conversation about pedagogy with a dedicated faculty cohort; one-on-one consultations with digital scholarship librarians and instructional designers for assignment development; and customized support for students as the digital assignment is implemented.

-In selecting participants, we look for digital assignments that aim to improve student learning, solve a problem, or take advantage of an opportunity.
-Assignments can be newly designed or existing assignments that you envision transforming by means of a digital method or tool.
+In selecting participants, we look for assignments that thoughtfully engage a digital method or tool to improve student learning.
+Assignments can be newly designed or existing assignments that you envision transforming through a digital component.

 Participants receive: